-So I knew that when I returned in November last year, that it wouldn’t be long until I’d find myself back on the rails.
-When it comes to Train Travel in Asia, there are few countries in Asia where it’s easier or more comfortable to travel by train.
-Yet unfortunately, many travellers seem to be unaware of the options, or have been tarred by experiences of being ripped off by unscrupulous travel agents.
+I knew that when I returned in November last year, that it wouldn’t be long until I’d find myself back on the rails.
+When it comes to Train Travel in Asia, there are few countries where it’s easier or more comfortable to travel by train; the train journey over the river Kwai is unforgettable, and the best way to travel between Chiang Mai to Bangkok is by train.
+(We’re not biased, we promise…)

-The Journey: Chiang Mai to Bangkok by Train.
+Journey Logistics: Chiang Mai to Bangkok by Train.

-Personally, I love falling asleep on sleeper trains.
-I find that there’s something very soothing about the motion of the train on the rails.
+I love falling asleep on sleeper trains.
+I find that there’s something soothing about the motion of the train on the rails.
 This journey, from Chiang Mai to Bangkok, is perfect for just that.

-The journey takes around 12 hours.
+The Chiang Mai to Bangkok train journey takes around 12 hours, if you take the express / super rapid option.
 There’s a choice of two express trains: one leaving at 5pm and one leaving at 6pm from Chiang Mai.
 There are also a couple of slower trains available that leave earlier in the day, but these tend to arrive in Bangkok in the middle of the night, and are older trains.
-The express trains arrive in Bangkok at 05.25 and 06.25am respectively, although both times that I’ve taken the train from Chaing Mai to Bangkok, it was a little late.
+The express trains arrive in Bangkok at 05.25 and 06.25am respectively, although both times that I’ve taken the train from Chaing Mai to Bangkok, it was about an hour late.

 Either way, the length of the journey is perfect for getting a good amount of shut-eye!

 A few hours into the journey, train staff come around and pull down the upper bunks, convert the lower bunks, and make-up the beds with clean linen.
-Both times I’ve taken this trip I’ve opted for second class sleeper: so I can’t attest to first class luxury, but 2nd has always been a wonderful experience for me.
+Both times I’ve taken this train, I’ve opted for second class sleeper: so I can’t attest to first class luxury, but 2nd class has always been a wonderful experience for me.

-- First class compartments – if you’re a solo traveller you may be paired up to share the compartment but only with someone of the same sex—solo travellers of different genders will not be paired up by Thai Railways.
+First class compartments – if you’re a solo traveller you may be paired up to share the compartment but only with someone of the same sex—solo travellers of different genders will not be paired up by Thai Railways.

-- Most foreigners opt for second class (air conditioned) where there are no compartments but sleepers are open plan, have privacy curtains, and are very comfortable.
+Most foreigners opt for second class (air conditioned) where there are no compartments but sleepers are open plan, have privacy curtains, and are very comfortable.

 Train tickets open for booking a maximum of 60 days ahead.
 Some companies may offer to book further out for you, but they can only actually make the reservation when ticket sales are opened by Thai Railways 60 days in advance of travel.

-Where to book Thai Train Tickets
+Where to book Train Tickets in Thailand.

-From outside Thailand and want to book ahead, one agency that has been recommended is 12GoAsia.com who will offer you the option to collect your train tickets later in Thailand at a hotel nearby major stations.
+From outside Thailand if you want to book ahead, you’ll need to use an agency.
+The one we suggest is 12Go as recommended above, who will offer you the option to collect your train tickets later in Thailand at a hotel or nearby major stations.
 The same booking restrictions apply: i.e. maximum of 60 days out, but they have a minimum of 3 days before travel for tickets to be booked.

 Personally I’ve always booked my tickets in Thailand, at the Station, a week or two in advance.
 I’ve never had a problem this way, even on the busy Chiang Mai to Bangkok route.
 Thai holidays and Chinese new year can get busy though, so it’s best not to leave buying tickets last minute, or leave it until the day of travel.